10 Filipino Traits I Have And Love (Even After A Decade Living Abroad)

-When I look back to the year’s I’ve been away from home; Question arise, how much Filipino traits do I still have?
+When I look back to the year’s I’ve been away from home; Question arises, how much Filipino traits do I still have?
 Do I still consider myself one or have I completely forgotten my culture trying so hard to understand and live another country’s local lifestyle?
 I guess we’re here to find out!

 I can’t imagine how time has gone so fast.
 It feels like it was just yesterday when I left my motherland, the Philippines, and journey my way to the other side of the world – to Finland.
 I was pretty excited for that big move, I remember.
 I was only sixteen, but I knew from the start that I want to travel and see the world, I wanted to be part of the universe and not just in one place.